liferay/liferay-frontend-projects/maintenance/projects/js-toolkit/docs/How-Liferay-serves-npm-packages-to-the-browser.md

 Note how:

-1. The paths to the Javascript module files are described inside the `Liferay.PATHS` section.
+1. The paths to the JavaScript module files are described inside the `Liferay.PATHS` section.
 2. The dependency names and version of each module are described inside the `Liferay.MODULES` section.
 3. The aliases of the package's main modules are described inside the `Liferay.MAPS` section.